postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ## Generating API documentation

-The **Documentation** tab in the API builder provides one place to view, create, and manage all of your API's documentation.
-Postman automatically generates API docs for any OpenAPI 3.0 compliant schema defined in the API Builder.
+The **Documentation** tab in the API Builder provides one place to view, create, and manage all of your API's documentation.
+Postman automatically generates API docs for any OpenAPI 3.0-compliant schema defined in the API Builder.
 You can also add detailed documentation to any API by generating a collection from the API or by linking to an existing collection.

 > A collection can be linked to only one version of an API.
 If you [create a new version](/docs/designing-and-developing-your-api/versioning-an-api/) of your API, you'll also need to generate a new collection to hold that version's documentation.
 To learn more, see [Versioning your docs](#versioning-your-docs).